o2r-project/erc-spec/docs/spec/index.md

 ## Purpose

-This specification defines a structure to carry and execute a computational scientific analyses (cf. [computational science](https://en.wikipedia.org/wiki/Computational_science).
+This specification defines a structure to carry and execute a computational scientific analyses (cf. [computational science](https://en.wikipedia.org/wiki/Computational_science)).

 These analyses typically comprise a workspace on a researchers computer, which comprises _data_, _code_, third party software or libraries, and outputs such as plots.
 Code and libraries are required in executable form to re-do an analysis.
-The research is put into context in a _text_/publication that is part [scholarly communication](https://en.wikipedia.org/wiki/Scholarly_communication).
+Research is only put into a context by a _textual_ publication, which is published in [scholarly communication](https://en.wikipedia.org/wiki/Scholarly_communication).
 The text comes in two forms: one that is machine readable, and another one that is suitable for being read by humans.
-The latter is often derived/rendered from the former and can be static, visual, or even interactive.
+The latter is often derived, or "rendered", from the former and can be static, visual, or even interactive.

-Putting all of this elements in a self-contained bundle allows to understand, reproduce, transfer, archive, and validate computaional research.
+Putting all of this elements in a self-contained bundle allows understanding, reproducing, transferring, archiving, and validating computational research.
 The ERC specification defines metadata and file structures to support these actions.

 ## Fundamental design concepts